 The BCCDC and Metro Vancouver measure SARS-CoV-2 in wastewater at five wastewater treatment plants (treating wastewater from 50% of BC's population).
 To account for changing wastewater volume due to rainfall or snowmelt, SARS-CoV-2 concentrations are normalized to wastewater flow.
-Normalized SARS-CoV-2 wastewater levels (measured as viral copies per day) are shown alongside incident COVID-19 cases in each wastewater catchment area in Figure 9 and Figure 10.
+Normalized SARS-CoV-2 wastewater levels (measured as viral copies per day) are shown alongside incident COVID-19 cases in each wastewater catchment area in Figure 9 and Figure 9 and Figure 10.
 The BCCDC's test results are obtained from the liquid fraction of the wastewater sample.
 Other organizations, such as the National Microbiology Laboratory, test from the solid fraction of wastewater and therefore, their results are not directly comparable.

-Key messages with results through to October 8, 2022:
+Key messages with results through to 15th October, 2022:

-- SARS-CoV-2 viral loads measured in most wastewater plants in Metro Vancouver are stable.
-Northwest Langley, which historically has had more variable viral loads than other plants, has seen a more sustained increase in viral loads. - Data from Lion's Gate plant are excluded from trend analysis, as data from this plant is more variable than expected.
+- SARS-CoV-2 viral loads measured in most wastewater plants in Metro Vancouver are quite stable. - Data from Lion's Gate plant are excluded from trend analysis, as data from this plant is more variable than expected.
 This may be due to unique features of the plant's operation, though the exact cause is under review.
-Though not included in our analysis, these data are included in our figure and identified as excluded. - Viral loads at Annacis Island WWTP (Fraser North and South), have increased slightly over the past two weeks. - Viral loads at Northwest Langley WWTP (Northwest Langley), have increased over the past five weeks. - Viral loads at Iona Island WWTP (Vancouver), have increased slightly over the past three weeks. - Viral loads at Lulu Island WWTP (Richmond), has decreased slightly over the past five weeks.
+Though not included in our analysis, these data are included in our figure and identified as excluded. - Viral loads at Annacis Island WWTP (Fraser North and South), have increased slightly over the past two weeks. - Viral loads at Northwest Langley WWTP (Northwest Langley), have decreased over the past week. - Viral loads at Iona Island WWTP (Vancouver), have stabilized this past week. - Viral loads at Lulu Island WWTP (Richmond), have increased slightly over the past week.